farisachugthai/dynamic_ipython/docs/source/magics.rst

 Fun fact about edit
 ~~~~~~~~~~~~~~~~~~~
-If you run ``edit -x`` in the jupyter console it doesn't do anything! fun fact.
+If you run `%edit -x` in the jupyter console it doesn't do
+anything!
+Fun fact.

-Because it launched a GUI app you don't have bi-directional communication
+Because it launched a GUI app you don't have bi-directional
+communication.

 Honorary Mention